Do you know the rules for cycling on the CU Boulder campus?

 - Dismount Zones: Dismount zones are portions of the CU Boulder sidewalk system where bicycle riding, skateboarding and the use of personal transportation devices are restricted.
 Pedestrian safety zones have been established to reduce the risk of injury to pedestrians along CU Boulder’s sidewalks, and are marked with signs.
 In dismount zones all cyclists, and boarders are required to dismount and walk through the dismount zone.
 Dismount zone requirements are effective 24/7.

 - Bicycle Parking: Bicycles must be parked in bicycle parking racks.
 Bicycles that create safety or environmental hazards or block access to handrails, ramps, parking meters, signage or building entrances may be issued citations and impounded.

-- Bike Lights: It is required by law on campus or within the City of Boulder that all cyclists riding after dusk must have a front and rear bike light on at all times.
+- Bike Lights: It is required by law on campus or within the City of Boulder that all cyclists riding after dusk must have a front head light and rear reflector.